 Reacting with the old muscle memory of waterfall, management’s knee-jerk reaction to a need for greater productivity is to add new people to existing teams, or to add new teams.
-In the big majority of cases this is a mis-step.
-Scrum has its roots in the Toyota Production System (TPS), and one of its architects wrote a whole book based on the contrast between its approach and “large-scale production.”
-Coaching the Product Owner to focus the Scrum Team on the most important work to be done; helping the ScrumMaster to remove impediments; growing the Development Team’s ability to deliver quality-assured product offer the best approach.
+In the big majority of cases this is a misstep.
+Scrum has its roots in the Toyota Production System (TPS), and one of its architects wrote a whole book based on the contrast between its approach and “large-scale production” ().
+The best approach is to:

 Frederick P. Brooks, Jr. “The Mythical Man-Month.”
 In The Mythical Man-Month: Essays on Software Engineering.
 Addison-Wesley, 1975, Chapter 2.